 So, let’s talk about the specifics of Bench and QuickBooks Live.

 Bench launched in 2013 and is already the largest online bookkeeping service in the United States for small businesses.
-And for a good reason; Bench has an in-house team of 100 professional full-time bookkeepers who guide business owners through the ins and outs of their finances.
+And for a good reason; Bench has an in-house team of over 100 professional full-time bookkeepers who guide business owners through the ins and outs of their finances.